Charlotte Greenwood

-Frances Charlotte Greenwood (June 25, 1890 – December 28, 1977) was an American actress and dancer.
-Born in Philadelphia, Greenwood started in vaudeville, and starred on Broadway, movies and radio.
+Frances Charlotte Greenwood (June 25, 1890 – December 28, 1977) was an American actress, comedian and dancer.
+Born in Philadelphia, Greenwood started in vaudeville and starred on Broadway, in movies and on radio.
 Standing almost six feet tall (some sources say 5'10"), she was best known for her long legs and high kicks.
-She earned the unique praise of being, in her words, the "...only woman in the world who could kick a giraffe in the eye."
+She described herself as the "only woman in the world who could kick a giraffe in the eye."

 Theatre

+While still a teenager, Charlotte Greenwood made her professional stage debut in 1905 as a dancer in Ludwig Englander's musical The White Cat.
+Between 1909 and 1912 Greenwood performed in vaudeville as part of a sister act, "Burnam and Greenwood."
+The act broke up when Greenwood was hired for the Winter Garden Revue.

 In 1913, Oliver Morosco cast her as Queen Ann Soforth of Oogaboo late in the run of L. Frank Baum and Louis F. Gottschalk's The Tik-Tok Man of Oz (better known in its novelization as Tik-Tok of Oz).
 In 1916, Morosco commissioned a successful star vehicle stage play titled So Long Letty.
 In 1919 Morosco brought her back in the sequel Linger Longer Letty.
 This role made her a star; she reprised it in the 1929 movie of the same name.